metrorailings/OwlBlog/content/posts/2022-circa-millions-week-4-predictions.md

 ***

 Not all too comfortable siding with Buffalo here given Lamar's been playing at a high level.
 But Baltimore's defense is very much a work-in-progress under Mike Macdonald.
 Miami and New England have exposed some serious flaws with the way that unit operates.
 I expect Josh Allen to do the same.
-Buffalo's own defense has issues now that injury is ravaging the secondary, but it should be good enough to limit Lamar in spurts.
+Buffalo's own defense has issues now that injuries have impacted multiple position groups, but Sean McDermott should still be able to devise a plan that's good enough to limit Lamar in spurts.

 ***